Betsy Thorleifson is a magician.

-Last fall, she ventured up to Hudson to celebrate her birthday.
+In fall 2018, she ventured up to Hudson to celebrate her birthday.
 As she spent time wandering Warren Street and savoring the peace and quiet of the charming town, she realized it was exactly the type of place she idealized for her second location.

 “There was something so romantic about the idea of having a ‘real’ bakery, a place someone could come in and enjoy a slice of cake or an extra delicious cookie,” she says.
 “I’d heard from many people that there aren’t many places to find a delicious cake [in town] and, after falling in love with Hudson, it seemed like a perfect fit.”